Police: Woman wanted to get close to alligator before attack

 The woman Covert was staying with said she didn’t seem herself Friday and walked toward the alligator, which lunged and grabbed her in its mouth when she was about 4 feet (1.2 meters) away, deputies said.

-Covert made no sound as the alligator pulled her under, the woman told police.
+Covert, of Johns Island, made no sound as the alligator pulled her under, the woman told police.

 The woman’s husband and another man tried beating the alligator with shovels, but the animal swam deeper, the police report said.